Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Summer 2021 » Examination 2

 B involves more people.

-C usually causes more economic damage.
+C usually is more sophisticated.

 D is more likely to be violent.